ladbible homepage

 “If you notice any of these effects, it’s best to avoid driving until you feel well again.”

-Mr Conway added: “It’s important to stress that being on a GLP-1 drug isn’t necessarily a barrier to driving.
+Meanwhile, Conway added: “It’s important to stress that being on a GLP-1 drug isn’t necessarily a barrier to driving.
 The vast majority of people taking these medications may not experience side effects at all.

 “However, if you are experiencing side effects that impact your ability to drive, it’s crucial to report them to the DVLA.”

-Eli Lilly, which manufactures Mounjaro, writes on their website: "Tirzepatide has no or negligible influence on the ability to drive or use machines.
-When tirzepatide is used in combination with a sulphonylurea or insulin, patients should be advised to take precautions to avoid hypoglycaemia while driving and using machines."
+Eli Lilly, which manufactures Mounjaro, writes on its website: “Tirzepatide has no or negligible influence on the ability to drive or use machines.
+When tirzepatide is used in combination with a sulphonylurea or insulin, patients should be advised to take precautions to avoid hypoglycaemia while driving and using machines.”

 Featured Image Credit: Getty Stock Images